adrianfaciu/adrianfaciu.dev/content/posts/2018-04-03---Barrel-files-to-use-or-not-to-use.md

 This is short, we can import all the similar things from one place and we see pretty clear what they are.
 So if we need models from a specific feature we go feature folder name and models folder.
 If we need services to the same feature folder name and services and so on.

 > Everything should be clear and easy to find.
-If it’s **not**,\*\* \*\*the structure and/or barrel files are wrong and should be changed.
+If it’s **not**, the structure and/or barrel files are wrong and should be changed.

 If you look at an import and you don’t immediately understand what you are importing and from where it’s usually a smell that the structure is not that ok.
 Similar, if you want to import something and don’t know where to get it from.

-You should experiment with the structure and using barrel files until you find something that works, usually this is constantly needed as the application grows and evolves. **Never be afraid to change things** in order to make them better 😃
+You should experiment with the structure and using barrel files until you find something that works, usually this is constantly needed as the application grows and evolves. **Never be afraid to change things** in order to make them better 😃.